Bojana Jovanovski Petrović: 2012: First WTA Tour title

-At the Qatar Ladies Open, Jovanovski defeated Raquel Kops-Jones in the first round of qualification, eventually losing to Aleksandra Wozniak in the second.
+At the Qatar Ladies Open, Jovanovski defeated Raquel Kops-Jones in the first round of qualifying, eventually losing to Aleksandra Wozniak in the second.
 She then lost in the second qualifying round at the Dubai Championships to Mona Barthel, having previously beaten Kurumi Nara in straight sets.
 Jovanovski went on to suffer two consecutive first–round losses at the Malaysian Open and the Indian Wells Open.
 She then played at the ITF event in the Bahamas, where she lost in the semifinals to Aleksandra Wozniak.
 Jovanovski received a wildcard for the Miami Open, and was defeated by Lourdes Domínguez Lino in the first round.

 Jovanovski then played at the Copenhagen Open where she defeated Stefanie Vögele and upset the fourth seed Monica Niculescu, before losing in the quarterfinals to Petra Martić.
 Jovanovski then played in the Fed Cup semifinals against Russia.
 Although she and Aleksandra Krunić lost their doubles match to Maria Kirilenko and Elena Vesnina, Serbia progressed through to the final with a 3–2 win.
-After that, Jovanovski tried to qualify for the Budapest Grand Prix and the Madrid Open, but suffered two first–round losses to Romana Tabaková, and Marta Domachowska, respectively.
+After that, Jovanovski tried to qualify for the Budapest Grand Prix and the Madrid Open, but suffered first–round losses to Romana Tabaková and Marta Domachowska, respectively.
 She then qualified for the Brussels Open, where she lost in the second round to the eighth seed Kaia Kanepi.
 At the French Open, Jovanovski lost to world No. 3, Agnieszka Radwańska.

 Jovanovski played her first grass–court tournament of the year at the Birmingham Classic where she suffered a first–round loss to Michelle Larcher de Brito, a qualifier.
 She then tried to qualify for the Eastbourne International, but lost to Laura Robson in the final qualification round.
 At Wimbledon, Jovanovski led in her first–round match against Eleni Daniilidou, when the Greek retired.
 She then lost to 15th seed Sabine Lisicki in three sets.
 Jovanovski entered the Baku Cup seeded fifth and defeated Lesia Tsurenko in the first round, Valeria Solovyeva in the second, fellow Serb Aleksandra Krunić in the quarterfinals, and the second seed Alexandra Panova in the semifinals to advance in her first career final.
 She defeated another first–time finalist, Julia Cohen, to win her first WTA Tour title.